 - h) From the twelve (12) sets of dry-weather tyres allocated to each driver under Article 30.2a)i): - One (1) set of the mandatory Q3 tyre specification may not be used nor returned before Q3.
-One (1) set of the mandatory Q3 tyre specification must be electronically returned no later than the covers-on time defined in Article 40.6 three and a half (3.5) hours after the end of Q3, even if they have not participated in Q3. - ii) Two (2) sets of the mandatory race specification(s) may not be returned before the race.
+One (1) set of the mandatory Q3 tyre specification must be electronically returned no later than the covers-on time defined in Article 40.6, even if they have not participated in Q3. - ii) Two (2) sets of the mandatory race specification(s) may not be returned before the race.
 For the avoidance of doubt, if there are two (2) mandatory race tyre specifications, one (1) set of each specification may not be returned before the race.